-All duly executed proxies will be voted in accordance with the instructions set forth on the back side of the proxy card except that if no choice is specified, shares will be voted FOR the election of the five director nominees, FOR the amendment to our Amended and Restated Certificate of Incorporation to increase the total authorized number of shares of common stock from 150,000,000 to 500,000,000 and the total authorized number of shares of preferred stock from 10,000,000 to 50,000,000, and FOR the ratification of Ernst & Young LLP as our independent public accountant for the year ending December 31, 2011.
+All duly executed proxies will be voted in accordance with the instructions set forth on the back side of the proxy card except that if no choice is specified, shares will be voted FOR the election of the seven director nominees, FOR the amendment to our Certificate of Incorporation to increase the total authorized number of shares of common stock from 300,000,000 to 600,000,000, FOR the amendment to our Certificate of Incorporation to increase the total authorized number of shares of preferred stock from 10,000,000 to 50,000,000, and FOR the ratification of Ernst & Young LLP as our independent public accountant for the year ending December 31, 2012.
 Abstentions, withheld votes and "broker non-votes" will be counted as present for purposes of determining a quorum.
-Abstentions are counted against Proposal 2 but are not counted either "for" or "against" the other proposals presented to the stockholders and withheld votes do not count against the election of directors.
+Abstentions are counted against Proposals 2 and 3 but are not counted either "for" or

+"against" the other proposals presented to the stockholders and withheld votes do not count against the election of directors.
 A "broker non-vote" occurs when a nominee holding shares on behalf of a beneficial owner has not received voting instructions from the record holder and does not have discretionary authority to vote the shares on certain proposals.
-In tabulating the voting results on a particular proposal, shares that constitute broker non-votes are not entitled to vote on that proposal.
-Thus, broker non-votes will not affect the outcome of the proposals.
+As previously noted, brokers do not have discretionary authority to vote on Proposals 1 and 3.
+In tabulating the voting results on Proposals 1 and 3, broker non-votes will not have an effect on the outcome of Proposal 1, but will have the effect of counting against the outcome of Proposal 3.